endurantgames/cosmiclegends/src/classes/paragon.md

 ::::::: {.ability-list .v3 } ::::::::
 Castle of Quiettude

-:   You have a base of operations in a remote location.
-When
+:   *Prerequisite: You can't have another __Hero Cave__ Ability.*
-    you make a skill roll in that building, add 2 to the dice pool.
+    You have a base of operations in a remote location.
+When you make a skill roll in that building, add 2 to the dice pool.
+This is a *Hero Cave* Ability.

 Nigh-Invulnerable